 Because Florida is a no-fault state, vehicle owners are required to have insurance coverages that protect themselves in case they are hurt in an accident without regard to who is at fault.
 These coverages include $10,000 in personal injury protection and $10,000 in property damage.
-If you need medical treatment or reimbursement for income you lose because of the accident, personal injury protection (P.I.P. or "pip") may pay for it.
+If you need medical treatment or reimbursement for income you lose because of the accident, personal injury protection (P.I.P.) may pay for it.
 Out of state drivers may not have these coverages.
-Read our white paper, " 50 States and 50 Laws ," for information about car accidents away from home.

 Aside from paying for treatment, your insurance policy can help reimburse you for the wages you lose while you're recovering.
 Coordinating your insurance policies is important if you want to get wage benefits because when one policy's coverage runs out, that's it.
 Health insurance will only pay for health-related expenses, but PIP pays wage benefits also.
 If you want to claim benefits to help make up for the income you lose after an accident, notify your car insurance company.
 They can reserve a portion of your benefits before they are all taken for medical treatment.